ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 -

-   -  Inspect for 0 size file(s) within the archive and use common sense if legit or not (e.g. command is not found)
+   -  Inspect for 0 size file(s) within the archive and use common sense if legit or not (e.g. "command is not found" can be avoided for instance)

 ``   * find /path_to_sosreport_archive/ -type f -size 0``